bioinf/Sibelia/USAGE.md

 "Sibelia" keeps track of all changes so it is able to locate original locations of the synteny blocks obtained by the simplification.
-This process continues step by step, we start with small values of K to obatin longer K-mers shared between synteny regions and then increase K and D. The "loose" parameters set has 4 stages:
+This process continues step by step, we start with small values of K to obtain longer K-mers shared between synteny regions and then increase K and D. The "loose" parameters set has 4 stages: